gustaebel/zfs-aarch64/README.md

 ## About

-This repository provides Archlinux PKGBUILDs for spl and zfs on the aarch64 architecture.
+This repository provides Archlinux PKGBUILDs for zfs on the aarch64 architecture.
+Both spl and zfs modules are built into a single package.

 The odroid-c2 packages are only usable on ODROID-C2 devices which use the manufacturer's custom kernel.